-Peer Ministers explore and express their faith through making and sharing sacred music.
+Select peer ministers along with other passionate Villanova students explore and express their faith through making and sharing contemporary Christian music together.
 This group of students meet weekly to practice music and share their faith with one another.
-They also provide music for at evenings of praise and worship and Residence Hall liturgies.
+They provide music for evenings of praise and worship Adoration.

 Peer Ministers facilitate small groups where members talk about the everyday challenges of student life, including relationships, decision making, faith and spirituality.
 These groups provide a trusted space for honest conversation.
 Discover that we all share similar questions and concerns.
 Learn more or find a small group.